dautovri/dh_gh_publish/README.md

-# dh_gh_publish
-Publish Dockerfile in GitHub registry and Docker
+# DockerHub + GitHub Dockerfiles publishing workflow

+Simple Dockerfile
+Actions to publish to GH and DH